MhdIhsnPrst/Importing_SQL_in_Jupyter/README.md

 # Importing SQL in Jupyter
 Hi, I am Muhammad Ihsan Prasetio.
-In this repository, I am using Chinook database provided in sqliteturtorial and showing how operate SQL in Jupyter Notebook
+In this repository, I am using Chinook database provided in sqliteturtorial and showing how operate SQL in Jupyter Notebook.
+In this repository I am giving some examples how to retrieve data from one table, several tables, and subquery.

 Here is Entity Relationship Diagram of Chinoook database.